$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Extending the simplified twin Pati-Salam theory of flavour

 \subsection{Vector-fermion interactions in the extended model}

 In this section we shall compute the vector-fermion couplings involving the heavy gauge bosons $U_{1}$, $g'$, $Z'$.
-We will continue using the notation where $\psi_{\alpha}$ are the EW left-handed doublets and $\psi_{\alpha}^{c}$ are the CP-conjugated EW singlets, to preserve consistency with the previous sections of the manuscript.
-However, results can be readily written in the more conventional L, R notation via the relations in Eqs.~\eqref{eq:CP_LR_1},~\eqref{eq:CP_LR_2},~\eqref{eq:CP_LR_3}.
-In the case of VL fermions, similar couplings are obtained also for the partners in the conjugate representations $\overline{\psi}_{\alpha}$ and $\overline{\psi_{\alpha}^{c}}$.
-However those couplings are irrelevant for the phenomenology since the conjugated partners do not mix with the SM fermions, hence we ignore them in the following.
+The complete formulae can be found in Appendix~\ref{sec:Vector-fermion-interactions}.
+We omit the couplings of the vector-like partners in the conjugate representations $\overline{\psi}_{\alpha}$ and $\overline{\psi_{\alpha}^{c}}$, since they do not mix with SM fermions.